avaliani/interview-app-devmgr/README.md

 ### Notes

+Since we use this repo for asking interview questions, please do not publish question solutions based on this repo.
+Instead please modify your clone locally and send us your question solutions as a zip file via email, drop box, drive, etc. Thank you.

 This repo is a modification of the [angular seed repo](https://github.com/angular/interview-app-devmgr).

-Since we use this repo for asking interview questions, please do not publish question solutions based on this repo.
-Instead please modify your clone locally and send us your solution as a zip file via email, drop box, drive, etc. Thank you.

 Copyright Nyansa 2014